tinode/chat/server/db/rethinkdb/schema.md

 * `Retries` number of failed attempts at validation
 * `User` id of the user who owns this credential
 * `Value` value of the credential
+* `Closed` unvalidated credential is no longer being validated.
+Only one credential is not Closed for each user/method.

 Indexes:
 * `Id` Primary key composed either as `User`:`Method`:`Value` for unconfirmed credentials or as `Method`:`Value` for confirmed.